kalisio/kargo/docs/how-to-use-it/getting-started.md

 2. Setup **Kargo**: install **Kargo**, configures and build, if necessary, the services you want to deploy
 3. Manage **Kargo**: deploy, update and stop the services

-In the following sections, we will explain how to deploy a complete set of services as presented in the [How does it work](../how-does-it-work/README.md) chapter.
+In the following sections, we will explain how to deploy a complete set of services as presented in the previous chapter.

 We are assuming, you already have a running Swarm infrastructure with:
 * A manager node
 * Multiple worker nodes with sufficient disk space to store the data